AcademySoftwareFoundation/OpenColorIO/docs/guides/contributing/submitting_changes.rst

 Ask early, and ask often!

-All new contributors are highly encouraged to post development ideas, questions, or any other thoughts to the :ref:`mailing_lists` before starting to code.
+All new contributors are highly encouraged to post development ideas, questions, or any other thoughts to :ref:`slack` or the :ref:`mailing_lists` before starting to code.
 This greatly improves the process and quality of the resulting library.
 Code reviews (particularly for non-trivial changes) are typically far simpler if the reviewers are aware of a development task beforehand.
 (And, who knows?
 Maybe they will have implementation suggestions as well!)